 - Repeat this step for every coral you intend to feed

-The disadvantage of direct dosing is that it is time and labor intensive (relative to indirect dosing) and the benefits to copepods and the other tiny invertebrates in your live rock and sand are minimal.
+The disadvantage of direct dosing is it’s time and labor-intensive (relative to indirect dosing).
+And the benefits to copepods and the other tiny invertebrates in your live rock and sand are minimal.

-Advantages of manual dosing
+Advantages of Direct/Manual Dosing

-Disadvantages of manual dosing
+Disadvantages of Direct/Manual Dosing

 - Unless you schedule a routine, you may find it difficult to dose phytoplankton with any consistency

-- Spill the bottle
+- Spilling the bottle

-- Accidentally overdose your tank
+- Accidentally overdosing your tank

 - Once you setup your system, the work involved is minimal